 The Continuing Shift to Value from Volume

-Reimbursement reform has continued to accelerate the slight hesitation of some providers to take on risk.
-It appears that even in the face of this hesitation, most providers, recognize the potential to contain costs and improve quality of care over value-based contracts.
-Furthermore, there is evidence of many successful ACOs and an eBook with 6 strategies to thriving in value-based care, to help organizations realize cost savings and improved quality as well.
+Reimbursement reform has continued to accelerate the slight hesitation by some providers to take on risk.
+It appears that even in the face of this hesitation, most providers recognize the potential to contain costs and improve the quality of care over value-based contracts.
+Furthermore, there is evidence of many successful ACOs and an eBook with six strategies to thriving in value-based care to help organizations realize cost savings and improved quality as well.
 At the center of these strategies, it appears that data remains the central role in healthcare, and the increasing availability of quality data and smarter integration of disparate systems is paramount to any successful ACO strategy.
 The use of technology such as HIEs and analytics like population health, specifically the integration of the two seem to be at the center of the successful ACOs who are taking on risk and earning a savings.
 Notably, with a new government report stating a $3.3 trillion healthcare expenditure this year, value-based care shows promise to help curve this spend.

 Importance of Security